downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 Called each time the index of the active item changes.
 When an item becomes active, it receives focus, so it can receive keyboard events.
-To change `activeIndex` you can either click on the item or use navigation arrows between the items and the dropdown.
+To change `activeIndex` you can either click on the item or use navigation keys between the items and the dropdown.

 - `changes`: These are the properties that actually have changed since the last